 You can require additional verification or authentication steps to stop fraudsters from further access for suspicious login attempts as defined by your suspicious activity logic.

 We have built a Credential Stuffing prevention demo to demonstrate the above concepts.
-Use this demo to see how you can use Fingerprint Pro in conjunction with simple logic rules to protect a login form.
-If you want to explore code, check our interactive Stackblitz demo or open-source GitHub repository.
-If you have any questions, please feel free to reach out to support@fingerprintjs.com.
+Use this demo to see how to use Fingerprint Pro and simple logic rules to protect a login form.
+If you want to explore the code, check our interactive Stackblitz demo or open-source GitHub repository.
+If you have any questions, please feel free to reach out to our support team.